AndreaCrotti/meta-programming-talk/meta.rst

    for data and code.
 S-expressions can be read with the primitive Lisp function READ, which returns Lisp data: lists, symbols numbers and strings.

+   (so everything has to be one of these things, and the transformation from the source code to the final internal representation is as simple as possible)

    Then EVAL computes side effects and return a result, and the result is printed by PRINT.